Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Bearing

 The bearing is part of the wheel and pedal assembly to reduce friction and give smooth rotating motion.
-So we can travel a long distance with less effort.
+So we can travel long distances with less effort.

 Axle